giffordj1atwit/MLB-Umpire-Scorecards/README.md

 - Correct Calls Above Expected: difference between correct calls and expected correct calls
 - Accuracy: percentage of pitches that were ruled correctly
 - Expected Accuracy
-- Accuracy Above Expected
+- Accuracy Above Expected: similar to correct calls above expected
-- Consistency of calls (measured as percentage
+- Consistency of calls (measured as percentage)
 - Favor Home: Number of runs given in favor of home team as a result of umpire calls
 - Total Run Impact: Number of runs impacted by umpire calls